-We reviewed our current forecasts for liquidity and future compliance with existing debt covenants in light of the potential impacts of COVID-19 on our business and the uncertainties associated with the duration of the pandemic as discussed in Note 18 Risks and Uncertainties.
+We reviewed our forecasts for liquidity and future compliance with debt covenants in place early in the second quarter in light of the potential impacts of COVID-19 on our business and the uncertainties associated with the duration of the pandemic at that time.
 As such, effective May 6, 2020, we amended our credit facility to, among other things, change the restrictive borrowing covenants.
 The prior leverage ratio covenant required us to maintain, as of the last day of each quarter, a leverage ratio of consolidated funded indebtedness to trailing 12-month consolidated EBITDA (each as defined in the credit facility) of not greater than 3.50 to 1.00.